30 years after Kristin Smart vanished, a new search renews hope for answers. Here’s what we know

 Nelligan declined to discuss the investigation but said his “team has, in general, ‘come up with a methodology to assess soil vapor’ and its relation to ‘human cadaver decomposition.’”

+Paul Flores and his family have been at the center of the search for Smart since the earliest days of the investigation into her disappearance.

-The search is going to be “extremely thorough” and could take two or three days, Parkinson told podcast host Adam Montiel.
+The search at Susan Flores’ house is going to be “extremely thorough” and could take days, Parkinson told podcast host Adam Montiel on his show Up + Adam this week.

 “We’ve proven already that Paul did it.
 We believe that Kristin, at one time, was on Paul Flores’ father’s property.
 We know she’s been moved, so where she moved to … we’re hunting that down,” he said.

-Flores and his family have been at the center of the search for Smart since the earliest days of the investigation into her disappearance.
+At Friday’s news conference the sheriff expanded on what he told Montiel.

+“Kristin has been moved, and we don’t know how many times she’s been moved and to where she’s moved, and so just because somebody’s house was searched doesn’t mean that we’re not going back there, because she could have been moved back there thinking that it’s a safe place,” he said.

-Officials have said Flores, who was a 19-year-old freshman at the time, was the last person to see Smart alive after they walked back to their dorms from a party.
+Officials have said Paul Flores, who was a 19-year-old freshman at the time Smart disappeared, was the last person to see her alive after they walked back to their dorms from a party.

 But it would take decades for authorities to gather enough proof to charge him with Smart’s murder.